ColdGrub1384/Pisth/Pisth API/README.md

  1. Declare an URL scheme for your app, preferably just for importing files.
 Use an unique URL scheme, it's very important!
 Don't use URL schemes like "pisth-import", try to include the name of your app, for example: "myApp-pisth-import".
  2. Include the Pisth API framework: Drag the `Pisth API` project to your workspace and add it to your app's embedded binary.
- 3. In your App delegate:
+ 3. Handle data received in your App delegate:

 ```swift
 import Pisth_API